 Bridging the Gap is a partnership program that brings together health service clinicians and managers, policy makers and researchers to bring about sustainable improvements in the quality of maternity and early childhood health care to improve health and health care outcomes for families of refugee background.
 The Bridging the Gap partnership aims to work towards earlier and better identification of families of refugee background, and increasing understanding of the refugee experience.

 The Child Health CheckPoint is a new phase of the Growing Up in Australia study.
-The aim of the study is to learn more about the health of young Australians as they pass through the 'checkpoint' between childhood and adolescence.
+It is a special one-off physical health assessment offered to the 11-12 year old children in Growing Up in Australia.
+It aims to learn more about the health of young Australians as they pass through the 'checkpoint' between childhood and adolescence.
 Information from the study will help researchers and policy-makers understand how a child's first decade determines their health as they approach the teenage years.

 Women are told not to drink during pregnancy to protect their babies.
 But can the occasional glass of wine hurt?
 And what if a woman has already had a drink before knowing she is pregnant?
 The Institute is seeking to answer these questions through the AQUA study.